Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 Possible Solutions and the Future of AI in Education

 By creating partnerships between these institution tools and schools, both parties must work together to refine detection tools, minimize false positives, and develop solutions that seamlessly integrate with academic environments.
-I don't think it's going to be easy, but it's a necessarily ethical step.
+I don't think it's going to be easy, but it's a necessary ethical step.

 Schools could consider revising assignment formats, promoting a culture of academic integrity, or implementing honor codes as strategies for discouraging dishonest behavior without the over reliance on AI detection software.